Nialljb/fw-form-parser/README.md

 # Visual QC Annotation Tagging Gear
-This gear tags acquisition containers with the labels from visual QC reader tasks
+This gear tags acquisition containers and NIFTI files with the labels from visual QC reader tasks, and provides a QC report about site activity and engagement, and the quality of scans attempted over time.

 ## Overview